grunzer/Devices-docs/surface/service-guides/surface-laptop-7-component-disassembly-and-reassembly.md

 > :::image type="content" source="./images/LT7Repair/media/t3-lid.jpeg" alt-text="A black tool on a black device with medium confidence":::

+> [!NOTE]
-> [!CAUTION] Remove the Motherboard screw next to the T3 Shield can give better access for removal of the shield.
+> Remove the Motherboard screw next to the T3 Shield can give better access for removal of the shield.

 2)  Slide the Nylon Spudger under the shield moving right to left.
 Pause and shift the shield up and down as you work your way left as the